jsonkao/javascript/README.md

 **When different types compared with `<=`, `>=`,** converted to Number.

 Same with equality of **only strings, numbers, and booleans**. `null` coerces into `undefined`.

+When something is `NaN`, any comparison intuitively yields false.

 ## Symbols